Sphinx gallii von Rottemburg, 1775, Naturforscher, Halle 7: 107. Type locality: Germany.

 Larval hostplants.
 Unknown in China, but elsewhere feeds mainly on Rubiaceae and Onagraceae, especially Galium and Epilobium.
 There are also records from Acalypha, Betula, Euphorbia, Geranium, Impatiens, Malus, Plantago, Portulaca, Rosa, Rumex, Salix, Spiraea, Syringa and Vitis.
 Recorded on Chenopodium album and Galium in Mongolia (Zagorinskiy, Gorbunov & Puntsagdulam, 2010), and Galium verum var. asiaticum and Epilobium angustifolium in Korea (Park et al., 1999).

-South Korea: Kyonggi Prov.
-(Suwon); South Cholla Prov.
-(Gwangju).
+South Korea: Kyonggi Province (Suwon); South Cholla Province (Gwangju).
 (Park et al. (1999) consider this species to be rare in Korea.)

 Japan: Hokkaido (Kutchan); Honshu (Mt.
 Yahiko, Niigata); Tsushima.

-This species is also present in the USA (northeast, the Great Lakes region, the upper Midwest, throughout the Rocky Mountains as far south as Utah and Colorado, and westward to Oregon and Washington State in the Pacific Northwest, as well as in Alaska) and Canada (from the eastern Maritime Provinces to northern Quebec and west to British Columbia and the Yukon Territory) (Tuttle, 2007).
+This species is also present in the USA (northeast as far south as Pennsylvania, the Great Lakes region, the upper Midwest, throughout the Rocky Mountains as far south as Utah and Colorado, and westward to Oregon and Washington State in the Pacific Northwest, as well as in Alaska) and Canada (from the eastern Maritime Provinces to northern Quebec and west to British Columbia and the Yukon Territory) (Tuttle, 2007).